dfo-mpo/aks-audit-log-go/README.md

 # AKS audit log integration with Falco

-This program is a golang version of the following program: https://github.com/sysdiglabs/aks-audit-log.
-Falco runtime security tool can also detect events for Kubernetes commands.
-To do so, access to the Kubernetee audit logs is required to get visibility into events in the cluster.
-The purpose of **aks-audit-log-go** is to receive the audit logs and forward them to Falco in order to produce alerts.
+This program is a Go version of the following program: https://github.com/sysdiglabs/aks-audit-log.
+The purpose of **aks-audit-log-go** is to receive Kubernetes audit logs and forward them to Falco runtime security tool that can do detections based on runtime security rules for Kubernetes API calls (using the [k8s-audit plugin](https://github.com/falcosecurity/plugins/tree/master/plugins/k8saudit)).

 ## Architecture